-A No Scalpel Vasectomy or NSV is a vasectomy using a sharp tipped hemostat that is used to puncture and spread the scrotal wall tissue as opposed to using a scalpel to incise the tissue.
-The no scalpel technique results in a smaller hole in the skin typically 2-4mm and less bleeding from the incision site.
-A Tear Free Vasectomy specialist will only make one hole in the middle to perform the entire procedure as opposed to one incision on each side of the scrotum with a traditional vasectomy.
+A Tear-Free Vasectomy specialist will only make one hole in the middle to perform the entire procedure as opposed to one incision on each side of the scrotum with a traditional vasectomy.

-A Tear Free Vasectomy with Dr. Robbins at Urological Consultants of Florida is hassele free on the day of the procedure.
-This includes a friendly greeting at the front desk, an on-time vasectomy appointment and a comfortable and clean environment.
+A Tear-Free Vasectomy with Dr. Robbins at Urological Consultants of Florida is hassle-free on the day of the procedure.
+This includes a friendly greeting at the front desk, an on-time vasectomy appointment, and a comfortable and clean environment.

 Tear Free Vasectomy Specialists include: